 Our own four children came in two's - with two subsequent sets of twins - so we know about the costs associated with raising a larger family!
 The advantages of renting a holiday villa rather than a number of hotel rooms when travelling with children on holiday in Thailand are clear - from the cost savings themselves, to the added advantages of space, privacy, facilities, meals and more.

-Whilst our rates are detailed on our bookings page, please do let us know if you are travelling with young children and we will make every effort to offer you specially discounted family rates for your stay at Gecko Villa.
+Whilst our rates are detailed on our bookings page, please do let us know if you are travelling with young children and we will make every effort to offer you specially discounted family rates for your stay.

 Major shopping centres in Udon Thani stock a wide range of baby supplies, from Pampers to powdered milk formulae, and from bottled baby foods to strollers, clothes and more.
 As such, you need not lumber cumbersome suitcases full of these items on your journey to Thailand, but can simply pick them up on arrival.